Chad Fortune: Monster trucks

 In 2000, SFX Entertainment (recently Live Nation, now Feld Entertainment) signed a contract with World Championship Wrestling to bring WCW-based trucks to their USHRA Monster Jam series, which gave Fortune, through wrestling, his start in monster trucks.
 He was initially an unnamed "spokesman" for the nWo truck, who would give antagonistic interviews while the driver, Rob Knell, acted as being focused on the truck.
 Many in the industry were vocal against the use of professional wrestling gimmicks for drivers, and the truck only lasted one season.

 The following year, Fortune began driving the WCW Nitro Machine truck in the winter season, then bounced around trucks during the summer.
 He gave Karl Malone a ride in the WCW Nitro truck and the two became friends.
 In 2002, Malone signed a deal with SFX/Clear Channel to create a truck called Power Forward.
 Fortune was chosen as the driver and drove the truck for three years, reaching the World Finals in 2002 and 2003.

 In 2005, Fortune brought to the table the idea of the Superman truck.
 The company created the new truck.
 Based on his professional wrestling background, he decided to dye his hair black and alter his look to match the character of Superman.
 He was successful in the Superman truck, and made the final rounds of several stadium events.
 He was then given the "Most Improved Driver" award for 2005.

 In 2012, 2013 and 2014 Monster Jam Seasons, Fortune drove the new Captain America truck, one of the two Marvel Comics themed trucks coming back onto the circuit along with Alex Blackwell who was to drive Wolverine.
 In the 2015 season, Fortune initiated the idea of the "Soldier Fortune" truck honoring the United States Armed Forces.
+As of 2024, the truck is still running, with a different driver named Kayla Blood (since she served as the Louisiana National Guard).

 In 2019, Fortune announced his retirement from Monster Jam.